omunroe-com/navewiki/[Contributing]-Help-CoffeeScript.md

 Want to help out making CoffeeScript even better?
 May we suggest some areas where you can help CoffeeScript.

+<font color="red">**This page requires attention.
+Topics covered below lack detail and need further clarification.
+Please consider editing this page and help us out in improving the Wiki!**</font>

 ## Simple stuff

 * Learn CoffeeScript and blog about it